-At The Good Shepherd Lutheran Primary School our mission is to provide high quality Christ‐centred education and pastoral care for children and their families.
+At Good Shepherd Lutheran Primary School our mission is to provide high quality Christ‐centred education and pastoral care for children and their families.
 The School works in partnership with families to provide an environment in which children discover and develop their potential and utilise their unique talents to serve others in the world around them.
-We aim to help children develop positive attitudes and acceptable behavioural patterns, that support children becoming self-motivated and self-disciplined persons and contribute valuably to society.
+We aim to help children develop positive attitudes and acceptable behavioural patterns, that support children becoming self-motivated and self-disciplined persons who contribute valuably to society.

 Good Shepherd has a whole-school approach to behaviour management that encourages children to become confident, courteous, friendly, reliable, forgiving and compassionate in order to allow themselves and each other the maximum opportunity to learn.
 Students are encouraged to examine their own behaviour and, importantly, to take responsibility for it.

 Behaviour management within our school is underpinned by our Christian ethos and stems from our care and concern for each child’s wellbeing.
 Our belief in this approach to behaviour management and student wellbeing, grows out of a context of respect for the rights and responsibilities of each individual.

 To effectively implement our Behaviour Management Program, all members of staff aim to operate as a team, work in partnership with parents and to support one another.

 They feel confident and secure in their school and home environment

 Learning tasks and experiences give opportunity for success

 Learning includes collaborative group tasks as well as individual learning tasks